Apoc70/Purge-LogFiles/README.md

 PowerShell script for modern Exchange Server environments to clean up Exchange Server and IIS log files.

+# Note

+This repository is archived.
+You can find the most recent release of this script [here](https://github.com/Apoc70/PowerShell-Scripts/tree/main/Exchange%20Server/Purge-LogFiles).

 ## Description

 This script deletes all Exchange Server and IIS logs older than X days from all Exchange 2013+ servers that are fetched using the Get-ExchangeServer cmdlet.